How ClassTag can help you get money for your classroom needs

 Classroom Bank helps you keep track of class earnings

-The earned funds will land in your Classroom Bank, accessible from the Marketplace tab.
+The earned funds will land in your Classroom Bank, accessible from the Rewards tab.
 There, you can see your earnings, convert them into cash and check the next payout date.
 You can also see how your class is doing compared to other ClassTag classrooms.

 If you joined ClassTag Benefits before April, note that the balance displaying in the Bank currently captures your funds earned after April 1.
 Your earlier earnings will be added to the Bank in the next weeks.